igpp/docgen/doc/guide/igpp-docgen.md

     double Double.parseDouble(string) : Parses the string as an double.
              Throws an exception if the string is not a valid double value.

+**String**: Provides access to the java.lang.String class.
+>
+	startsWith(prefix) : Returns true if string starts with "prefix", false otherwise. toUpperCase() : Converts all of the characters in this String to upper case using the rules of the default locale. toLowerCase() : Converts all of the characters in this String to lower case using the rules of the default locale. trim() : Returns a copy of the string, with leading and trailing whitespace omitted. replaceAll(String regex, String replacement) : Replaces each substring of this string that matches the given regular expression with the given replacement.

 **File**: Provides access to the igpp.util.File class.
 >
     copy(String source, String destination) : Copy a file from one